I can compare the life cycles of different amphibians.

 Through a 2-player game, children explore different ways of sorting animals according to their life cycles.
 Using 9 challenge cards containing descriptions such as 'undergo metamorphosis' and 'are eusocial', children sort 10 different animals.
 They discuss which grouping was most difficult and attempt to create their own challenge cards.

-Children learn that, unlike animals, pieces broken off from plants can grow into another individual organism.
-They learn that this is used by farmers to create many crops with identical characteristics (such as planting potato tubers).
 By cutting up a plant such as a potato or tomato plant, children investigate which parts will grow into a new individual.

-Children learn that animals reproduce sexually and each individual has a male and a female parent from which they inherit various traits.
 Children explain the process of animal reproduction, including the stages of sperm and egg production, mating, fertilisation, and the growth of a zygote into an embryo.